 Understanding Loan Refinancing

 In Australia, loan refinancing involves replacing your ongoing loan (usually with home loans) with a new one, typically to get a better deal.
+You can try to use a comparison site to compare home loans.

 Here’s how it works: You approach a new lender or your current lender to secure a new loan with different terms.
 If approved, the new loan pays off your existing debt, and you’re left with a single loan and a hopefully improved repayment structure.